Monmouth County Divorce Lawyers

 Which option is best for my children?

 The divorce of two parents will naturally affect children at any age emotionally.
-Therefore, it is essential to make this process as simple and as peaceful as possible to protect your children.
+Therefore, making this process as simple and peaceful as possible is essential to protect your children.
 If you and your partner are on civil terms with one another, a collaborative divorce may be one of the best options if you want to keep your children out of the court system.
 Collaborative divorce allows both parties to develop a post-divorce child custody plan that works for both sides.
-You get to decide what is best for you and your family instead of the court deciding for you.
+You get to decide what is best for you and your family instead of the court deciding.

 Divorce Statistics